 Do I have to pay for the credit report?

 No. You can order your credit reports from all three credit bureaus for free once a year.
-You can do this online at www.annualcreditreport.com or by phone at 1-877-322-8228.
+Request a free credit report online.
+Request by phone at 1-877-322-8228.

 If my information was accessed, what should I do?